Dowell-Lab/Bidir_Counting_Analysis/README.md

     --bams                        Directory pattern for bam files: /project/*.sorted.bam (Required if --mmfiltbams or --crams not specified
     -workdir                     Working directory where all intermediate files are saved by Nextflow.
 (You'll probably want to clear this after running everything with no errors)

+Intermediate Files:
+    --geneputcounts                 Bedtools coverage counts of the genes (can have it use this instead of generating it via the pipeline)

 Save options:
     --outdir                       Specifies where to save the output from the nextflow run.
     --prefix                       Prefix used in output files (default = "count_project")